Guidelines for health practitioners

 Genetic services can provide information and support for families/whānau with, or with increased chance of, a genetic disorder.
 Referrals to Genetic Services must come from the GP or LMC in the first instance.
 Please use the Genetic Services Referral form.

-Genetic Services Referral form (pdf, 24 KB)
+Genetic Services Referral form (PDF, 24 KB)

 Genetic Services are physically located in Auckland, Wellington, and Christchurch.
 Telephone, video or in-person consultations are available.